-Prolo therapy, also known as Regenerative injection therapy (RIT), is a non-surgical injection procedure designed to relieve chronic musculoskeletal pain and stimulate natural healing in injured tissue and joints.
-Prolo therapy is now being used as a safe and effective alternative to surgery, cortisone injections, non-steroidal inflammatory, and narcotic pain medications for many sports injuries and chronic pain conditions.
+Prolotherapy, also known as Regenerative injection therapy (RIT), is a safe, in-office injection procedure designed to relieve chronic musculoskeletal pain and stimulate natural healing in injured tissue and joints.
+Prolotherapy is now being used as an effective alternative to surgery, cortisone injections, non-steroidal anti-inflammatory (NSAID) medications, and narcotic pain medications for many sports injuries and chronic pain conditions.

 How it works:

 Ligaments, tendons and cartilage are common structural tissues that sustain damage during injuries.
-Unfortunately, those tissues have limited blood supply.
-Therefore, the body is unable to recruit enough repairing cells.
+Unfortunately, those tissues have limited blood supply and therefore, the body is unable to recruit enough repairing cells.
 This results in inadequate rehabilitation of the injured site and incomplete healing.
-Prolo injected into the injured area can stimulate healing by signaling the body to attract cells specializing in repair, such as fibroblasts.
-These cells can create collagen, which can strengthen and repair the damaged tissue.
+Prolotherapy injection jump starts healing at the site of injury, which can strengthen and repair the damaged tissue.

-Patients will be able to go home the same day and should avoid taking any anti-inflammatory medications such as Advil, ibuprofen, Aleve or naproxen.
-In approximately one week’s time, the patient will notice a reduction in pain and stiffness, as well as an improvement in the function of the joint.
+Patients will be able to go home the same day.
+Patients should avoid taking any anti-inflammatory medications such as Advil, ibuprofen, Aleve or naproxen.
+In approximately one week’s time, the patient will notice a reduction in pain and stiffness as well as an improvement in the function of the joint.
 Additional injections may be necessary to ensure the complete healing of the injured site.
 The number of injections required will vary between individuals.